 5 Benefits of Using a CSP for Microsoft® Cloud Consumption

 Your enterprise is building a roadmap to move applications to Microsoft® cloud services, both M365 and Azure.
 How will you determine whether to utilize an existing (or new) Enterprise Agreement (EA) for licenses, or purchase through a Cloud Solutions Provider (CSP)?
-This blog provides some questions to ask yourself along with some of the benefits for utilizing a CSP over an EA agreement.
+This blog provides some questions to ask yourself along with some of the benefits for utilizing a CSP over an EA agreement for Microsoft Cloud Consumption.

 1. Enterprise Agreement (EA) Changes